pywbem/pywbem/docs/mockwbemserver.rst

 Example: Set up instances from single CIM objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. index: pair: examples, mock define CIM instances
+.. index:: pair: examples; mock define CIM instances

 Based on the CIM repository content of the previous example, this example adds two class instances and one association instance from their CIM objects